sergyabanzhy/algoholic/README.md

 The app is the result of a process of learning algorithms

 # Dijkstra's and A* visualisation
-Simple visualization of Dijkstra and A algorithm using Android platform tools.
+Simple visualization of Dijkstra's and A star algorithm using Android platform tools.

 ![Demo CountPages alpha](https://i.imgur.com/OsvVlEF.gif)